BR549

 BR549 (originally spelled BR5-49) was an American country rock band founded in 1993.
 It originally consisted of Gary Bennett (lead and background vocals, acoustic guitar), Don Herron (steel guitar, resonator guitar, fiddle, mandolin, acoustic guitar), "Smilin'" Jay McDowell (upright bass), Chuck Mead (lead and background vocals, acoustic guitar, electric guitar), and "Hawk" Shaw Wilson (drums, background vocals).
 Bennett and McDowell left the band in 2001, with Chris Scruggs and Geoff Firebaugh, respectively, replacing them.
-Both Firebaugh and Scruggs later left the band as well; Mark Miller has become the band's third bassist.
-The name of the band is taken from a mangled phone number from Hee Haw comedian Junior Samples' car salesman skit.
+Both Firebaugh and Scruggs later left the band, as well; Mark Miller has become the band's third bassist.
+The name of the band is taken from a mangled phone number from Hee Haw comedian Junior Samples' car-salesman skit.

 BR549 released six albums and two EPs, including three albums on Arista Nashville and two on Dualtone Records.
 The band's self-titled debut album produced three singles on the Billboard country charts in 1996.
-The band was nominated three times for the Grammy Award for Best Country Performance by a Duo or Group with Vocal, in 1996 ("Cherokee Boogie"), 1997 ("Wild One") and 1999 ("Honky Tonk Song").
+The band was nominated three times for the Grammy Award for Best Country Performance by a Duo or Group with Vocal, in 1996 ("Cherokee Boogie"), 1997 ("Wild One"), and 1999 ("Honky Tonk Song").
 They also received a nomination for the Top New Vocal Duo or Group award from the Academy of Country Music Awards in 1997.

 History

 Before moving to Nashville and forming BR5-49, Chuck Mead played in a band called Homestead Grays, a roots-rock outfit based in his hometown of Lawrence, Kansas.
-Gary Bennett, meanwhile fronted an informal band that played at Robert's Western Wear, a clothing store in Nashville, Tennessee, when he met Mead at a nearby bar.
-The two then decided to form a band officially, and completing the lineup were electric bassist Jim "Bones" Becker, then upright bassist "Smilin'" Jay McDowell (formerly of another band called Hellbilly), multi-instrumentalist Don Herron, and drummer "Hawk" Shaw Wilson.
-They assumed the name BR5-49 (from the telephone number of a used car dealer in a running Junior Samples comedy sketch on the television series Hee Haw), and began playing for tips at Robert's.
+Gary Bennett, meanwhile, fronted an informal band that played at Robert's Western World, a Broadway bar in Nashville, Tennessee, when he met Mead at a nearby bar.
+In 1993, the two formed a band, and completing the lineup were electric bassist Jim "Bones" Becker, then upright bassist "Smilin'" Jay McDowell (formerly of another band called Hellbilly), multi-instrumentalist Don Herron, and drummer "Hawk" Shaw Wilson.
+They assumed the name BR5-49 (from the telephone number of a used-car dealer in a running Junior Samples comedy sketch on the television series Hee Haw), and began playing several nights a week for tips at Robert's.